mgmilton/bike_share/README.md

 # Bike Share

 Bike Share is a Ruby on Rails web server that utilizes ActiveRecord to parse through [SF Bay Area Bike Share data](https://www.kaggle.com/benhamner/sf-bay-area-bike-share/data).
 In this project, a station has many trips. and trips have many weather conditions.
-Upon signing up, a user can view data analtics by clicking the dashboard links in the dropdown.
+Upon signing up, a user can view data analytics by clicking the dashboard links in the dropdown.
 Each station, trip, and condition page has a built in form where a user can create there own.

 Additionally, we built an online commerce platform that allows for users to purchase many items.
 A visitor can locate the store by clicking link x where they will see 12 with defaulted images.